 Copyright Infringement Notification

-If you wish to report a copyright violation in connection with content on the website sxsw.com, sxswedu.com, gaming.sxsw.com, explore.sxsw.com, schedule.sxsw.com, social.sxsw.com, guestpass.sxsw.com, volunteer.sxsw.com, wristbands.sxsw.com, panelpicker.sxsw.com, cart.sxsw.com or related sites (collectively, the “Site”), please send a written communication to our designated agent here:
+If you wish to report a copyright violation in connection with content on the website sxsw.com, sxswedu.com, explore.sxsw.com, schedule.sxsw.com, social.sxsw.com, volunteer.sxsw.com, wristbands.sxsw.com, panelpicker.sxsw.com, cart.sxsw.com, id.sxsw.com, or related sites (collectively, the “Site”), please send a written communication with the elements enumerated below to our designated agent here:

 1400 Lavaca Street